claudiovf/Ref1-Front/README.md

 What has
   * two thumbs
   * started as a personal project to practice MERNG + Typescript skills
-  * and now has over 7.5k page views?
+  * and has now over 7.5k page views in over 50 countries?

   :+1: THIS PROJECT :+1: